is primarily a moving image photographer with a full roster of equipment.

 .
 These clips were produced by Picture This Productions

 : I got to see the inside of Place des Arts' new concert hall and not as an audience member (or musician).
 I was hired to tape the performance of a talented young pianist.
 Her father operated a camera of his own and I provided the other one.
 I decided to throw in my DSLR into the mix which remained fixed on the pianist.
-An audience member agreed to turn it off and on (it was not your big budget multicam shoot as you see).
 I was then asked to edit the three cameras together and here is the result; Beethoven Piano Concerto No 3

 : The documentary I have done about Schluter Systems' sustainable energy efficient office building had a screening at the Greenbuild Expo in Toronto on Oct.
 5th.
 This is my second documentary on the subject matter and I think we are at the point where these great technologies will become common place.
 If you go to the Documentary